RachelAnnDrury/MLECapstone/README.md

 ## Future Work
 The AutoML model produced in this project had less than 90% accuracy and leaves room for improvement.
 The following are some suggestions that could increase the accuracy of the model:

-- Increase training data (the dataset is rather small, with only 300 rows; additional datapoints could improve accuracy or better reflect the accuracy of a model in a larger sample size.
+- Increase training data (the dataset is rather small, with only 300 rows); additional datapoints could improve accuracy or better reflect the accuracy of a model in a larger sample size.
 - Provide additional input variables (there may be other factors contributing to patient deaths outside the provided variables; using machine learning to determine the relevance of additional data could provide a more accurate and relevant model).
 - Increase resource allocation and add layers if more data is available to analyze (at the current size, additional resources would not be well-used, but if new variables were added, additional computing time and resources may be necessary to analyze their relevance in relation to the existing variables and each other.